 Psychiatrists are firstly qualified doctors who have done six years of medical studies at university, who then go on to do further specialist study into medical treatments that affect the brain and human behaviour.
 When psychiatrists are consulted they usually prescribe medication to relieve the symptoms that their patients are suffering.
 Only fully qualified and registered people can promote themselves as psychiatrists.
 Their patients are usually those who have a diagnosed mental illness such as schizophrenia or bipolar disorder.

 Counsellors have a wide range of training varying from a 6-week welfare course to a 3-year university degree.
 Counsellors do not need to be registered and there are no qualifications required to be called a counsellor.
 Some counsellors call themselves psychotherapists.
 There are no regulations on that title either.
 Generally counsellors are very good at listening to problems and offering the sort of good advice that you might hear from trusted family or friends.

 Psychologists do a minimum of four years specialist study at university.
 They learn about the human brain, behaviour, emotions, and social aspects of people.
 After this they do another two years of study, or they work under the close supervision of an experienced psychologist.
 Until all this is completed they cannot be qualified.
 All psychologists must be registered with the Psychology Board of Australia, which comes under the umbrella of AHPRA.

 Psychologists are not only good at listening to problems but they trained in techniques to diagnose what is causing the problems and can offer simple life changes to help patients manage to overcome the problem themselves, often without medication.
 Psychologists are not qualified to write prescriptions.
-They see people who are struggling with every day life problems such as stress or relationship difficulties, or who are, perhaps, suffering from depression.
+They see people who are struggling with every day life problems such as stress or relationship difficulties, or who are, perhaps, suffering from common problems, such as anxiety and depression.